Max Wright: Stage

 Wright also had a stage career.
 In 1968, he appeared in the original production of The Great White Hope at the Arena Stage in Washington, D.C.
 In 1998, he appeared on Broadway in Ivanov, which garnered him a Tony nomination, and played Sir Andrew in Twelfth Night at Lincoln Center for the Performing Arts.
 In 2007, he acted at the JET (Jewish Ensemble Theatre) in Detroit and in the production of No Man's Land at the American Repertory Theater.
 He also appeared in The Public Theater's 2010 production of The Winter's Tale and The Merchant of Venice at Shakespeare in the Park festivals.

 Personal life

 Wright was married to Linda Ybarrondo from 1965 until her death from breast cancer in 2017.
 The couple had two children.

+Legal issues

+On January 10, 2000, Wright was arrested and charged for alleged DUI following a non-injury car accident in Hollywood.
+He was later released on a bail of $7,500.

+In August 2003, he was arrested and charged for another alleged DUI for driving through New York state after running over some mailboxes and a traffic sign.
+His license was suspended for six months.
+He was booked into the Columbia County Jail and posted bail a month later on September 30, 2003.

 Death

 In 1995, he was diagnosed with lymphoma, which was successfully treated and remained in remission until 2019.
 He died from the disease on June 26, 2019, at the age of 75 at the Lillian Booth Actors Home in Englewood, New Jersey.